ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 <div id="car_weight_chart_div" style="width: 100%; height: 500px;"> </div>

-This trend doesn't just apply to cars.
+Over the past 40 years, these cars have gained weight.
+The trend doesn't just apply to cars.
 Boeing's 737-100 first flew in 1968 and weighed 30 tons empty.
 A modern 737-900 is 44 tons.
+The Spitfire MkIA weighed 1,953kg empty.
+[The Mk24 weighed 3,247kg](http://en.wikipedia.org/wiki/Supermarine_Spitfire_variants:_specifications,_performance_and_armament#Dimensions.2C_performance_and_armament).

-Is this weight bloat a bad thing?
+Is this weight increase a bad thing?
 Usually not.
 Designers don't add weight without a reason.
 Cars are *much* safer than they used to be.
 They're more comfortable.
 They have more features: air-conditioning, power steering, automatic transmissions, airbags.
 Likewise, a modern 737 can fly farther while carrying more passengers and cargo.
 It's a trade-off: more weight for more features.

 Why am I talking about airframes and cars?